Last updated on August 14th, 2023 at 12:21 pm

 It’s necessary to weigh potential risks of waiving contingencies against peace of mind when considering your best interest.

-You would be out the cost of an inspection
+The risk would be the cost of an inspection, or around $500.

 Final Take-aways